c-lombardi23/FOCAL/README.md

 This project implements a comprehensive machine learning pipeline for analyzing fiber cleave quality using images from the THORLABS Fiber Cleave Analyzer (FCA).
 The system consists of three main components:

-1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusiong of numerical features
+1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusion of numerical features
 2. **MLP Regression Model**: Predicts optimal tension parameters for producing good cleaves
 3. **XGBoost Regression Model**: Predicts the change in tension needed to produce a good cleave
+4. **Reinforcement Learning**: Still in testing - Predicts absolute change in tension needed and updates FCA settings in real time

 The models use transfer learning with either MobileNetV2, ResNet, or EfficientNetB0 as the backbone and are optimized using Keras Tuner for hyperparameter optimization.